 - Night terrors

 - Welcoming of a new sibling

-Read on to find out how to cope with the most common toddler sleep problems and eventually blissfully enjoy the 8-hour-uninterrupted sleep you’ve been dreaming of for ages!
+Read on to find out more about the possible 3 year old sleep regression length, causes, solutions and more.
+I’ll cover how to cope with the most common toddler sleep problems and eventually blissfully enjoy the 8-hour-uninterrupted sleep you’ve been dreaming of for ages!

 Toddler sleep regression explained

 Sleep regression in toddlers is what you happens when your LO experiences certain changes in his sleep pattern (and, eventually, reaches new developmental milestones).

 It is usually accompanied by signs like frequent night waking, nap strikes, power struggles, constant bedtime (and naptime) battles, early wakeups, etc.